-Some of the tools that are generally not all used so often, are combined in a dropdown, to take less space on the toolbar.
-See e.g. Figure 12.3, "The drawing tools selector."
+Some of the tools that are generally not used very often are combined in a dropdown to conserve space on the toolbar.
+See e.g. Figure 12.3, "The drawing tools selector.".
 Press the symbol at the right of the tool to pop it open.
 These drop-down tools remember their last used tool persistently.
 This means that when ArgoUML starts, they show the last tool that was activated the previous time ArgoUML was run.